 Also if you want to set your password to something new, use the “Password” tab.

-This is an admin user which will allow you to create a regular user (one that can create,edit, delete measures).
+This is an admin user log in, that will provide a user the abiliy to create a regular user (one that can create, edit, delete measures).

 Setting up VSAC communication parameters